site-logo

 One may enjoy the festival and take back the souvenir with them as well.
 So before the time runs up, do make your plan for the upcoming Tarnetar Mela.

-The Losar Festival in Sikkim is celebrated every year, for 15 days during the months from January to March.
+The Losar Festival in Sikkim is celebrated every year, for 15 days during the months from February or March.
 The actual dates are revealed every year as per the Lunar calendar.

 This festival is celebrated as the beginning of the New year and is the most awaited festival of the people residing in Ladakh/Tibet.